mever-team/FairBench/docs/quickstart.md

 ```

 [Explore](basics/interactive.md)
+reports by backtracking their
+intermediate computations
-reports to get a sense of where unfairness is exhibited.
+to get a sense of where unfairness comes from.
 This can be done either programmatically
 or through an interactive UI
 that is also launched programmatically via `fb.interactive(report)`.